Acadian Asset Management (NYSE:AAMI) Hits New 12-Month High – Here’s Why

-Acadian Asset Management Inc. (NYSE:AAMI – Get Free Report)’s stock price hit a new 52-week high during trading on Monday .
-The company traded as high as $32.35 and last traded at $32.25, with a volume of 37766 shares.
-The stock had previously closed at $31.65.
+Acadian Asset Management Inc. (NYSE:AAMI – Get Free Report) shares reached a new 52-week high on Monday .
+The company traded as high as $35.80 and last traded at $35.38, with a volume of 59137 shares.
+The stock had previously closed at $35.26.

-A number of analysts have weighed in on the company.
-Evercore ISI lowered their target price on Acadian Asset Management from $25.00 to $23.00 and set an “in-line” rating for the company in a report on Friday, April 11th.
+AAMI has been the topic of several recent research reports.
+Evercore ISI reduced their price target on Acadian Asset Management from $25.00 to $23.00 and set an “in-line” rating on the stock in a research report on Friday, April 11th.
 Morgan Stanley upped their price objective on Acadian Asset Management from $25.00 to $27.00 and gave the stock an “equal weight” rating in a research note on Tuesday, May 6th.

-Acadian Asset Management (NYSE:AAMI – Get Free Report) last issued its quarterly earnings results on Thursday, May 1st.
-The company reported $0.54 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.54.
+Acadian Asset Management (NYSE:AAMI – Get Free Report) last posted its earnings results on Thursday, May 1st.
+The company reported $0.54 earnings per share for the quarter, hitting analysts’ consensus estimates of $0.54.
 Acadian Asset Management had a return on equity of 299.86% and a net margin of 17.41%.
-Equities research analysts predict that Acadian Asset Management Inc. will post 2.78 earnings per share for the current fiscal year.
+On average, equities analysts predict that Acadian Asset Management Inc. will post 2.78 earnings per share for the current year.

-The firm also recently announced a dividend, which will be paid on Friday, June 27th.
-Investors of record on Monday, June 16th will be given a dividend of $0.01 per share.
+The firm also recently disclosed a dividend, which was paid on Friday, June 27th.
+Shareholders of record on Monday, June 16th were issued a $0.01 dividend.
 This represents a yield of 0.13%.
-The ex-dividend date of this dividend is Friday, June 13th.
+The ex-dividend date was Friday, June 13th.
 Acadian Asset Management’s dividend payout ratio is currently 1.66%.

 Acadian Asset Management Company Profile